dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 \infrule{isCompatible(T_1, [Y \mapsto X]T_2)}{isCompatible(forall\ X\ .\ T_1, forall\ Y\ .\ T_2)}

 Note that we need to substitute the type variable $Y$ with the type variable
-$X$, because we remove the quantification, which would make the check for alpha-equivalence not succeed when comparing free type variables $X$ and $Y$.
+$X$, because otherwise, the check for alpha-equivalence would not succeed when comparing free type variables $X$ and $Y$ in the underlying types $T_1$ and

-{>> You seem to have a fundamental misunderstanding of alpha equivalence.
-It only applies to bound variables.
-Changing the name of a free variable changes the meaning.
-So I suspect your type rules are actually unsound.
-I'd like to hear more about what you thinking is wrt alpha equivalence because I can't see how it can possibly work. <<}
+$T_2$.
+We assume that the substitution here is *capture-avoiding* \cite{TAPL}.
+Unfortunately, the current MIL implementation is naive in this respect and cannot correctly handle all the cases of substitution.

 For all the other cases type compatibility is subtyping: